Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Students aged over 19 who are continuing on the same study programme (19+ continuers) they started before they turned 19, or who have an Education Health and Care Plan (EHCP) are eligible for a free meal where they meet the criteria.

 Where institutions receive funding for both free meals in further education and 16 to 19 Bursary Fund discretionary bursary, they may use the funding as a single allocation.

-Transitional protections introduced in the 2018 to 2019 academic year continue to apply.
+Transitional protections continue to apply.
 The protection means that all students already receiving free meals on or after 1 April 2018 continue to be eligible to receive free meals whilst Universal Credit continues to roll out.
 This also applies to students who were eligible for free schools meals (FSM) prior to moving into further education provision.

 Eligibility for free meals